syncfusion-content/aurelia-docs/Aurelia/Grid/Filter.md

 ---
 layout: post
 title: Filtering with Grid widget for Syncfusion Essential Aurelia
-description: How to enable filtering and its functionalities
+description: Learn here about Filtering support with Syncfusion Essential Aurelia Grid Control, its elements, and more.
 platform: Aurelia
 control: Grid
 documentation: ug
 ---
-# Filtering
+# Filtering in Aurelia Grid

 Filtering helps to view particular or related records from dataSource which meets a given filtering criteria.
 To enable filter, set `e-allow-filtering` as `true`.